adelomana/osteo/README.md

 # osteo
-Computational tools for the study of osteogenic differentiation.
+Computational tools for the study of transcriptional changes associated with osteogenic differentiation of mesenchymal stromal cells.